 Lloyd Russell-Moyle: They were.

 Lloyd Russell-Moyle: The hon.
 Lady says that she does not understand the flaws of the previous Bill.
 The only way to correct the flaws of a previous Bill is to bring forward an alternative Bill.
 Surely, taking figures not from an election but from a lull period in the electoral register, reducing the number of seats and not allowing the Boundary Commission to take into account census figures, demographics,...

 Lloyd Russell-Moyle: Does my hon.
 Friend also agree with the Political and Constitutional Reform Committee in the previous Parliament, which said that the changes every five years will mean there is great disruption for communities meaning that they never settle down?
 It will also cost the Exchequer more because there is a five-year rotation.
 The Bill’s proposal would change that to 10 years, provide...

 Lloyd Russell-Moyle: Is not the point that a previous Parliament, which does not bind this Parliament, passed a set of guidelines for the Boundary Commission that this Parliament thinks were not accurate and do not take in the right detail, and that that has bound the hands of the Boundary Commission?
 We are not complaining about the work of the Boundary Commission but, unfortunately, about the work of a previous...

 Lloyd Russell-Moyle: Will the right hon.
 Gentleman give way?

-Lloyd Russell-Moyle: To ask the Secretary of State for International Development, what assessment her Department has made of the link between school-age education and malaria prevention in malaria-endemic countries.
+Lloyd Russell-Moyle: To ask the Secretary of State for Foreign and Commonwealth Affairs, what assessment he has made of the role of the Israeli navy in the enforcement of the blockade against Gaza.